Xiang031226/ecommerce-website/README.md

 ## Available Scripts

-Open the terminal and navigate to the project directory, run:
+Open the terminal and make sure you are in the project directory, run:

 ### `npm start`